Controlling Equational Reasoning in Large Language Models with Prompt Interventions: Introduction

-In this paper, we aim to provide an in-depth discussion centred around equation derivations, particularly focusing on the models' ability to learn and sequentially apply symbolic operations to premise equations, in order to derive goal equations explicitly defined within prompts.
-Such \textit{derivation-style} equational reasoning~\cite{plaisted1993equational,premtoon2020semantic} is at the core of many applied mathematical fields, such as theoretical physics and engineering.
-It is largely incompatible with logical formalisation~\cite{kaliszyk2015formalizing}, and is hence incompatible with theorem provers~\cite{govindarajalulu2015proof,hulette2015theorem,davis2019proof,meadows2021similarity}.
-Moreover, the granularity of the operations within a derivation is typically far greater than what is surfaced on published derivations~\cite{mann2018manipulating}, with many steps being omitted or summarised, which ultimately leads to a fundamental incompleteness problem for reasoning data available for training~\cite{villalobos2022run}.
-Given that granular workings (often with implicit operations) contribute to much of the theoretical research distilled in papers, that generative models have been shown to hallucinate on domain-specific reasoning problems~\cite{shuster2021retrieval,taylor2022galactica,frieder2023mathematical,wysocka2023large}, and that granular reasoning lends itself better to \textit{explainability and inference control}~\cite{hebenstreit2023automatically,yao2023tree,yuan2023well}, it is clear we must extend the \textit{fine-grained reasoning} abilities of language models (using suitable metrics to do so).
-This is especially true if we aim to use them to reliably derive and explain results in specialised fields.
+To this end, we develop a methodology supported by a symbolic data generation framework that has been effectively applied in related contexts~\cite{valentino2024multioperationalmathematicalderivationslatent,meadows2024symbolicframeworkevaluatingmathematical}, which we adapt and improve ($\approx 15$x faster) to construct and augment various \textit{fine-grained} datasets for equational reasoning tasks.
+This framework allows us to operate at a mathematical granularity within derivations that is far greater than what is surfaced on published derivations~\cite{mann2018manipulating, akrobotu2022qubo}, where many steps are typically omitted or summarised.
+This ultimately addresses a fundamental incompleteness problem for reasoning data available for training and evaluating LLMs~\cite{villalobos2022run}.
+Given that fine-grained workings contribute to much of the theoretical research distilled in papers, that generative models frequently hallucinate when solving domain-specific reasoning problems~\cite{shuster2021retrieval,taylor2022galactica,frieder2023mathematical,wysocka2023large,meadows2024exploring}, and that granular reasoning lends itself better to explainability and inference control~\cite{hebenstreit2023automatically,yao2023tree,yuan2023well,valentino2024nature}, it is clear that methods of control over the rate of mathematical reasoning errors made by LLMs, without incorporating external solvers~\cite{toshniwal2024openmathinstruct,liu2024augmenting,trinh2024solving,jiang2022draft,quan-etal-2024-verification}, are highly valuable.